 Bitcoin’s 30-day volatility of 3.73% is nearly 9 times more gold and 10 times more than the USD/EUR (US Dollar-Euro).
 While Bitcoin’s volatility could continue to decline in the future, it still needs a very high-tech electronic system to allow trade and payment.

 Secondly, Bitcoin and cryptos will not function well as the EROI of energy continues to fall, destroying the ability to scale up or maintain high technology.
 I recently watched a documentary about the Dark Ages on the history channel.
-After the fall of the ancient western Roman Empire (5th century), people who lived around the once great city in the 6th and 7th century knew that life was better in the past because they saw all these massive buildings and structures, but were now living mostly a peasant’s life.
+After the fall of the ancient western Roman Empire (5th century), people who lived around the once great city in the 6th and 7th Centuries knew that life was better in the past because they saw all these massive buildings and structures, but were now living mostly a peasant’s life.

 In just 3-4 generations, people no longer remembered what it was like to live in Rome during its heyday.
 The great culture, technology, food, and trade of the ancient Roman Empire were gone for good.
-Most Americans today have no idea what life is like after a collapse of society.
+Most Americans today have no idea what life is like after the collapse of society.

-Not only will Bitcoin and the cryptos not survive the coming Falling EROI energy collapse, either will most of the advanced technology.
+Not only will Bitcoin and the cryptos not survive the coming Falling EROI energy collapse, but neither will most of the advanced technology.
 Sure, some technology will be around, but it will claim the same fate as the ancient Roman Empire.
 For this reason, gold will always remain the KING MONETARY METAL and asset.

-Unfortunately, the crypto aficionados do not understand the Falling EROI of energy as they mislead their followers into investing in just another fly-by-night bubble.
+Unfortunately, crypto aficionados do not understand the Falling EROI of energy as they mislead their followers into investing in just another fly-by-night bubble.